NessJade96/14-Model-View-Controller-MVC-Tech-Blog/README.md

 10. Removed the withAuth from the /homepage routes.
 Changed the route for  commentBlog, now this navigates and displays the content.
 I also changed some handlebars styling for the user comments.
 Users can now create new posts through newPost.js.

 11. Removed my mock html pages, on the signup page I added the 'name' section as that was required for seeding the database when signing up.
 Added in some restrictions on the cookies.

+12. deployed to Heroku, changed the "/homepages" to just "/".